asim-alawfi/auditory-model-publication/README.md

-These scripts perform bifurcation computations for the auditory model (based on experimental data).
+These scripts perform bifurcation computations for the auditory model (experimental data case).
 They should be run in sequence, as each script saves its results using a `save(...)` command, and the next script loads those results using a `load(...)` command.

 After running all the scripts, you can generate the results (figures) by executing the script `Plot_auditory_model_original_case_submissionversion.m`, which will create the necessary figures.